cypress-io/cypress-documentation/source/guides/continuous-integration/github-actions.md

           start: npm start
 ```

-# Testing against Chrome and Firefox with Cypress Docker Images
+# Chrome and Firefox with Cypress Docker Images

 GitHub Actions provides the option to specify a container image for the job.